51r/terraform-long-readme/README.md

-# This repo contains Terraform Repo to reproduce an issue with TFC
+# This repo contains Terraform code to reproduce an issue with TFC.

 Hashi
 Hashi